 |Guided Independent Study||Directed research and reading||1||50:00||50:00||N/A|

-Contemporary issues in international business and management are contested and their understanding requires that students question their own assumptions about the meaning of globalisation as well as the credibility and legitimacy they bestow on different stakeholders.
+Contemporary issues in international business and management are contested and their understanding requires that students question the realities and rethorics of globalization, the activities and strategies of dultinationals and the differences between various national business systems.

-Lectures are a good opportunity to raise such issues and and seminars will be a good opportunity for students to engage and challenge them.
+Lectures are a good opportunity to raise such issues and seminars (term 1) will be a good opportunity for students to engage and challenge them.
 This is a good way to promote knowledge and understanding of the issues in discussion.
 Lectures will also be used to present and debate various media material relevant to international business.

 The seminars also provide a good opportunity to support student progress in relation to the skills-based outcomes of the module.
 The seminars have been thought of as student–led support sessions to facilitate student learning and the receipt of formative feedback from seminar tutors and peers.
-It is intended to have one revision session per semester ahead of the respective assessment.
+The course provides one revision session per semester ahead of the respective assessment.

 The format of resits will be determined by the Board of Examiners

 |Essay||1||M||40||2,000 word essay.|

 The essay allows for the assessment of interrelated issues discussed in class, engaging students in analyzing the complexities and competing positions of different stakeholders in international business management.
 Students will receive written feedback on their performance after the first semester.
 The exam allows students to demonstrate knowledge and understanding of the module content that is being assessed.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.